We Build the Wall: Sunland Park wall

 The organization began construction on Project 1 using donated funds over Memorial Day 2019.
 In an unannounced operation, the organization constructed between 1/2 and 1-mile of bollard fencing using "weathered steel" on a section of the border in Sunland Park, New Mexico, on the property of American Eagle Brick Company, near El Paso, Texas.

-The 18 ft high fencing was intended to close a gap between a 21 mi section of existing fencing along the Rio Grande and mountainous terrain which the Border Patrol said was allowing up to 100 illegal immigrants and $100,000 in illegal drugs to enter the US each night.
+The 18 ft high fencing was intended to close a gap between a 21 mi section of existing fencing along the Rio Grande and mountainous terrain.
+Kris Kobach of We Build the Wall claimed the area was allowing up to 100 illegal immigrants and $100,000 in illegal drugs to enter the US each night.
 Jeff Allen, owner of the property upon which the wall was constructed, stated, "They are doing an incredible job.
 I have fought illegals on this property for six years.
 I love my country, and this is a step in protecting my country."
 The fence constructed on Allen's land reportedly cost $6–8 million of the donated funds.
 The section begins on the Rio Grande river and extends over 2500 ft to the lower elevations of Mount Cristo Rey in New Mexico.
 Construction was done by Tommy Fisher's Fisher Sand & Gravel, a company that President Trump has suggested should be contracted by the United States Army Corps of Engineers, or the US government for federally funded border wall construction.
 Allen had previously worked with United Constitutional Patriots, allowing them to conduct operations from his land, despite having a hostile attitude towards on his land.
 The United Constitutional Patriots helped with site visits by We Build the Wall (WBtW) and supplied video that was used in their funding campaign.

 Kobach stated that WBtW has plans to construct further barriers on private lands adjoining the border in Texas and California.
 Now the General Counsel for the organization, he said, "We do have agility, and speed and determination, and that's what I hope you see on display when you look at this wall."